Case Studies

 In partnership with the JAG marketing team, I led the development of a unified narrative and messaging system designed to align audiences, telegraph impact and scale the narrative.

-Messaging relied heavily on stats, not story, making
+Messaging relied heavily on stats, not story, making it difficult to:

 clearly communicate need and value